mvolkmann/blog/src/lambda-calculus.md

 - variable: gives a single-letter name to a value

-- lambda abstraction: defines an anonymous function
+- lambda abstraction: defines an anonymous function that has exactly one parameter

   This uses the syntax `λ<parameter>.<body>` where `<parameter>` is a single variable.